xcart/xcart-docs/_pages/kb_en/general_setup/activating_your_license.md

 (The screenshot above demonstrates the result of activating a Business license; for Multivendor license this would be "Multivendor", and for Ultimate license this would be "Ultimate").

-## Activating an X-Cart 5 module license
+## Activating an X-Cart 5 addon license

-This section covers the topic of license activation for commercial (paid, non-free) modules for X-Cart 5.
+This section covers the topic of license activation for commercial (paid, non-free) addons for X-Cart 5.

-A {% link "video instruction on X-Cart 5 module license activation" ref_hU6Rb4tw %} is available in the Webinars and video tutorials section of the X-Cart 5 Knowledge Base.
+A {% link "video instruction on X-Cart 5 addon license activation" ref_hU6Rb4tw %} is available in the Webinars and video tutorials section of the X-Cart 5 Knowledge Base.

-When you purchase an X-Cart 5 module license, you need to activate it.
-Within minutes of the purchase you get an email message with the subject '**Your **"**Module_name**"** addon key**', where Module_name is the actual name of the module.
+When you purchase an X-Cart 5 addon license, you need to activate it.
+Within minutes of the purchase you get an email message with the subject '**Your **"**Addon_name**"** addon key**', where Module_name is the actual name of the module.
 You should use this key to activate your module license.
 As soon as the license has been activated, the module will be automatically installed in your store.

-To activate a module license, do the following:
+To activate an addon license, do the following:

-1. Log in to the Admin area of your X-Cart 5 installation and go to the Modules Marketplace (Select** Modules** in the main menu, then click the View more addons in the Marketplace link).
+1. Log in to the Admin area of your X-Cart 5 installation and go to the Addons Marketplace (Select** My addons** in the main menu, then click the "View more addons in Marketplace" link).

-2. Access the license activation form by clicking either the **Activate license key** button above the module list or the **Activate key **link next to the name of the module for which you are activating a license:
+2. Access the license activation form by clicking either the **Activate license key** button above the addon list or the **Activate key **link next to the name of the module for which you are activating a license:
     ![]({{site.baseurl}}/attachments/8225232/8716608.png)
     The form for license activation looks as follows:
     ![]({{site.baseurl}}/attachments/8225232/8716609.png)
-    If you are using the trial version, you will be requested to activate your X-Cart 5 license before you can activate the module license:
+    If you are using the trial version, you will be requested to activate your X-Cart 5 license before you can activate the addon license:
     ![]({{site.baseurl}}/attachments/8225232/8716598.png)
 3. Enter your license key into the appropriate field and click **Activate**:
     ![]({{site.baseurl}}/attachments/8225232/8716610.png)
-    If the submitted license key is found valid, X-Cart will immediately start downloading and installing the module:
+    If the submitted license key is found valid, X-Cart will immediately start downloading and installing the addon:

 ![]({{site.baseurl}}/attachments/8225232/8356157.png)